ETolboom/blg/docs/wiki/Glossary.md

 ### followedBy (Connector)
 A special edge type in a [Behavioral Rule](#behavioral-rule) that sets the *distance constraints* between the source node and the next element or gateway node.
 It carries:

-- **Ideal distance** — how many BPMN edges should ideally separate the two elements.
+- **Ideal distance**: how many BPMN edges should ideally separate the two elements.
-- **Maximum distance** — the furthest distance still considered a valid match.
+- **Maximum distance**: the furthest distance still considered a valid match.

 When no followedBy connector is present, BLG uses the defaults (ideal: 1, max: 2).